-A new agreement with the Charleston Animal Society is effective July 1, 2014.
-The amount the County shall pay to the Society will be approved annually in the County budget and subject to modification at mid-year budget review.
+A new agreement with the Charleston Animal Society was effective July 1, 2014.
+The amount the County shall pay to the Society will be approved annually in the County budget and subject to modification at midyear budget review.
 The Society will receive the amount approved in the County budget, set by County Council, in monthly installments.
+The County paid the Charleston Animal Society \$1,350,000 for the fiscal year ended June 30, 2017.
+This amount will be increased by 11.1% to \$1,500,000 for the fiscal year ended June 30, 2018.

 The Charleston County Parks and Recreation Commission has entered into an agreement with the City of Folly Beach to restrict \$77,850 each year to provide for the re-nourishment of the erosion that occurs along Folly Beach.
-Capital Projects fund balance of \$82,949 has been reserved for beach re-nourishment as of June 30, 2015.
-The annual contribution for the year ended June 30, 2015 was made subsequent to June 30, 2015.
+Capital Projects fund balance of \$163,182 has been committed for beach re-nourishment as of June 30, 2017.
+The annual contribution for the year ended June 30, 2017 was made directly to the City of Folly Beach.